Remortgaging

 We offer advice with no obligation.
 We never cold-call or apply pressure to our customers

-There are several reasons you might think about remortgaging, including:
+There are several reasons why you might think about remortgaging, including:

-If you’re currently on a fixed rate deal and it’s about to end, you could benefit from surveying the mortgage market and finding out if there are any better deals available.
-That’s because once you come to the end of your deal, your monthly repayment will likely shoot up and you’ll be paying far more in interest than you currently are.
+If you’re on a fixed rate deal and it’s about to end, you could benefit from surveying the mortgage market and finding out if there are any better deals available.
+If you don’t, you could be put on a standard variable rate, which might result in your monthly payments going up.

 • You’re on your lender’s standard variable rate